bumperman/MYD-Y6ULX-LinuxDevelopmentGuide/en/Chapter4.md

 # 4 Linux Application Development

-This chapter introduces the use of the MYS6ULx development board peripheral hardware device application examples.
+The hardware peripherals and application examples of MYS-6ULX development board.

 Before use, you need use Yocto SDK toolchain to compile all the example code, and copy to the development board directory.

 ## Compile example program

-Load the toolchain environment to current shell, and check the gcc version to verify environment corrently.
+Load the toolchain environment to current shell, and check the gcc version to verify environment correct.

 ```
 . /opt/myir-imx6ulx-fb-sdk/4.1.15-2.0.1/environment-setup-cortexa7hf-neon-poky-linux-gnueabi